learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Serverless_AWS_Lambda.md

 It can be hard to set up and maintain your backend services.
 There are a ton of hosting options to choose from, and they can get pretty pricey.

 Serverless computing allows you to to build and run applications without needing to manage servers.
 Cloud providers such as AWS, Azure, Google Cloud automatically provision servers based on demand.
+Server resources will be scaled up when necessary, or scaled down to 0 when not in use.

 ## Benefits of Serverless Computing